 Naoise Dack is a violinist conductor and tutor.
 He has a B. MEd from the Royal Irish Academy of Music and Trinity College Dublin.
 He continues postgraduate studies at the Welsh College of Music and Drama.
 Naoise has performed with Camerata Ireland and recently took part in an orchestral scheme with BBC National Orchestra of Wales.
 Naoise studied conducting with Prof James Cavanagh and Gavin Maloney at RIAM.

-Seamus Doyle is double bass tutor and conductor at the Scoil Úna Naofa Violin Project, and conductor of St. Agnes' Parents String Orchestra.
+Seamus Doyle is double bass tutor and conductor at the Scoil Úna Naofa Violin Project, and conductor of St. Agnes' Late Starters String Orchestra.
 After studying music at Waterford IT, and double bass with Patrick Kavanagh, Helmut Engemann and Prof Thomas Martin he took up a position in the RTÉ National Symphony of Ireland, before becoming Principal Double Bass in the RTÉ Concert Orchestra.
-Seamus is currently on faculty at the Royal Irish Academy of Music.

 Tina Murphy loves traditional Irish music and teaching the concertina.
 She encourages learners to enjoy the process of learning.
 Tina's influences include Mary McNamara, Michael O'Reallaigh and Noel Hill.
 Tina is a member of the Kilteel Eadeastown Comhaltas since the 90s.
 She has competed in the Groupa Cheol competitions at the Leinster Fleadhs with Kilteel Eadeastown Comhatlas and in the All-Ireland Pleacatra twice achieving second place.
 Tina has played at the Mid-Summer Festival in Sweden.
 Tina also plays the clarinet, is a ceramic artist and sculpts in her spare time.